sylmarien/openstack-install-notes/Neutron.md

     tunnel_type = gre
     enable_tunneling = True
     ```
     Replacing _INSTANCE_TUNNELS_INTERFACE_IP_ADDRESS_ with the IP address of the instance tunnels network interface of the core VM.
+(Interface that is in the floating IPs network)
 5. Restart the Compute services:

   ```